-Product managers and project managers can and often do work closely together on the same initiatives, but in most cases they have two different sets of responsibilities.
-This page will discuss the differences between product and project managers in detail, as well as the ways the two roles overlap.
+Product managers and project managers can and often do work closely together on the same initiatives, but in most cases, they have two different sets of responsibilities.
+This page will discuss the differences between product vs project managers in detail, as well as the ways the two roles overlap.
 But first, here is a high-level summary of the two roles:

 Product managers have strategic responsibility for driving the development of products, whereas project managers are responsible for overseeing the execution of those development plans.